-Net Change in Fund Balances - Total Governmental Funds \$ (30,975) The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
+The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital Outlay Depreciation Expense \$ 132,279 (679,161) (546,882) In the Statement of Activities, only the loss on sale of assets is reported, whereas, in the governmental funds, the proceeds from the sale increase financial resources.
-Loss on Sale of Capital Assets (113 206) Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-(113,206) 185,000 Bond premium amortization is a reduction to interest expense as it is amortized over the life of the outstanding bonds using the straight-line method.
+Capital Outlay \$ 173,271 Capital Contributions 95,709 Depreciation Expense (647,338) (378,358) In the Statement of Activities, only the loss on sale of assets is reported, whereas, in the governmental funds, the proceeds from the sale increase financial resources.
+Gain on Sale of Capital Assets 10,000 Sale of Capital Assets 110,000 (10,000) - of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Capital Outlay \$ 173,271 Capital Contributions 95,709 Depreciation Expense (647,338) (378,358) In the Statement of Activities, only the loss on sale of assets is reported, whereas, in the governmental funds, the proceeds from the sale increase financial resources.
+Gain on Sale of Capital Assets 10,000 Capital Outlay \$ 173,271 Capital Contributions 95,709 Depreciation Expense (647,338) (378,358) In the Statement of Activities, only the loss on sale of assets is reported, whereas, in the governmental funds, the proceeds from the sale increase financial resources.
+Gain on Sale of Capital Assets 10,000 Capital Contributions 95,709 Depreciation Expense (647,338) (378,358) In the Statement of Activities, only the loss on sale of assets is reported, whereas, in the governmental funds, the proceeds from the sale increase financial resources.
+Gain on Sale of Capital Assets 10,000 Depreciation Expense (647,338) (378,358) In the Statement of Activities, only the loss on sale of assets is reported, whereas, in the governmental funds, the proceeds from the sale increase financial resources.
+Gain on Sale of Capital Assets 10,000 whereas, in the governmental funds, the proceeds from the sale increase financial resources.
+Gain on Sale of Capital Assets 10,000 financial resources.
+Gain on Sale of Capital Assets 10,000 Gain on Sale of Capital Assets 10,000 · Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+190,000 Bond premium amortization is a reduction to interest expense as it is amortized over the life of the outstanding bonds using the straight-line method.
 4,796 Some expenses reported in the statement of activities do not require the use of current financial resources and are not reported as expenditures in governmental funds.
-Net Change in Interest Payable Net Change in Retainage Payable Net Change in Compensated Absences \$ 617 11,383 (7,425) 4,575 Some revenues reported on the statement of activities are not reported as revenues in the governmental funds since they do not represent available resources to pay current expenditures.
-Net Change in Taxes Receivable Net Change in Road Accounts Receivable \$ 4,527 10,191 14,718 The net pension and OPEB liability and related deferred outflows of resources and deferred inflows of resources are reported in the government wide statements; however, activity related to these items do not involve current financial resources, and are not reported in the funds.
-Net Change in Net Pension and OPEB liability Net Change in Deferred Outlfows of Resources Related to Pensions and OPEB Net Change in Deferred Inflows of Resources Related to Pensions and OPEB \$ (2,618,965) 1,819,599 157,268 (642,098) Change in Net Position of Governmental Activities \$ (1,124,072)
+Net Change in Interest Payable \$ 633 Net Change in Compensated Absences (13,149) (12,516) Some revenues reported on the statement of activities are not reported as revenues in the governmental funds since they do not represent available resources to pay current expenditures.
+Net Change in Taxes Receivable \$ (94) Net Change in Road Accounts Receivable (18,081) (18,175) The net pension and OPEB liability and related deferred outflows of resources and deferred inflows of resources are reported in the government wide statements; however, activity related to these items do not involve current financial resources, and are not reported in the funds.
+Net Change in Net Pension and OPEB liability \$ 2,867,308 Net Change in Deferred Outlfows of Resources Related to Pensions and OPEB (551,723) Net Change in Deferred Inflows of Resources Related to Pensions and OPEB (2,462,516) (146,931) Change in Net Position of Governmental Activities\$ (696,633)

-Statement of Fiduciary Net Position - Fiduciary Funds December 31, 2020
+Statement of Fiduciary Net Position - Fiduciary Funds December 31, 2021